samdark/a-guide-to-yii-grids-lists-and-data-providers/readme.md

   2. Use a widget component (such as `CListView` or `CGridView` ) and configure it to display the data.
   3. Customize the widget to reflect the presentational style that you are after.

-In this guide all these will be covered in detail.
+In this guide all these topics will be covered in detail.

 ~~~
 data-provider-intro